chonton/apm-client/README.md

 ```

 # Update Notes

+## 0.0.5 to 0.0.6
+The URL of the local Datadog APM collector can be set to null or empty; this will prevent sending traces.

 ## 0.0.4 to 0.0.5
 An incompatible change was made in the encoding of numbers in the trace and span headers.
 Prior to